mggg-states/LA-shapefiles/README.md

 * `GOV19pR2`: votes for republican candidate Patrick Live Wire Landryin the 2019 Gubernatorial jungle primary
 * `GOV19pR3`: votes for republican candidate Eddie Risponein the 2019 Gubernatorial jungle primary
 * `GOV19R`: votes for republican candidate Eddie Risponein the 2019 Gubernatorial general election
-* `LG19D`: votes for democratic candidate Willie Jones in the 2019 Lieutenant governor election (primary, no general necessary)
+* `LG19D`: votes for democratic candidate Willie Jones in the 2019 Lieutenant governor election (primary, no run-off necessary)
-* `LG19R`: votes for republican candidate William Billy Nungesserin the 2019 Lieutenant governor election (primary, no general necessary)
+* `LG19R`: votes for republican candidate William Billy Nungesserin the 2019 Lieutenant governor election (primary, no run-off necessary)
-* `SOS15D`: votes for democratic candidate Chris Tyson in the 2015 Secretary of State election (primary, no general necessary)
+* `SOS15D`: votes for democratic candidate Chris Tyson in the 2015 Secretary of State election (primary, no run-off necessary)
-* `SOS15R`: votes for republican candidate Tom Schedlerin the 2015 Secretary of State election (primary, no general necessary)
+* `SOS15R`: votes for republican candidate Tom Schedlerin the 2015 Secretary of State election (primary, no run-off necessary)
-* `SOS19D`: votes for democratic candidate "Gwen" Collins-Greenupin the 2019 Secretary of State election (primary, no general necessary)
+* `SOS19D`: votes for democratic candidate "Gwen" Collins-Greenupin the 2019 Secretary of State election (primary, no run-off necessary)
-* `SOS19R`: votes for republican candidate Kyle Ardoinin the 2019 Secretary of State election (primary, no general necessary)
+* `SOS19R`: votes for republican candidate Kyle Ardoinin the 2019 Secretary of State election (primary, no run-off necessary)
 * `TRE15pR1`: votes for republican candidate John Kennedyin the 2015 Treasurer jungle primary
 * `TRE15pR2`: votes for republican candidate Jennifer Treadwayin the 2015 Treasurer jungle primary
 * `TRE17D`: votes for democratic candidate Derrick Edwardsin the 2017 Treasurer general election